1. How will this “modified online” program be implemented?

 The program is approved by the New York State Department of Education, and Canisius College is fully accredited to offer master's degrees in this discipline.

 Yes.
 We are looking for excellent students, and we recognize that evidence of excellence takes many forms.
 Each applicant is welcome to submit GRE scores, or not, depending on his/her inclination.
 The same applies to letters of recommendation and other supplementary material.
 It should be emphasized, however, that it does benefits each prospective applicant to submit sufficient material to convince the admissions committee of his/her promise of success at the graduate level of study.

 8. What undergraduate background is expected in the applicant?

 Nevertheless, there is one caution that is worth mentioning.
 The expectation of having a diverse student body does not mean that the program will have low expectations regarding the level of science covered or the level of academic excellence expected generally.
-Canisius College is highly ranked among northeastern universities in the USA, and our Anthrozoology program will be matching the high standards we hold here.
+Canisius College is highly ranked among northeastern universities in the USA, and our Anthrozoology program matches the high standards we hold here.
 Participants should anticipate a very rigorous academic program.
 Regardless of their backgrounds, students will be expected to engage in each course at a graduate level of proficiency.